-- Complete the following annexations which will permit owner-occupied and rental multifamily uses by right pursuant to Government Code section 65583.2(i) for developments in which 20 percent or more of the units are affordable to lower income households, see Figures 1G-5 and 1G-6 in the Sites Inventory section.
-Each area has the capacity to accommodate at least 16 units and will be available for development in the planning period where water, sewer, and dry utilities can be provided. - O Annex 60 acres of vacant county land, of which 15 acres will have a General Plan designation of MDR, allowing 12 units to the acre, and 5 acres will have a General Plan designation of HDR, allowing 24 units to the acre.
-(See Figure 1-G-5 in the Sites Inventory Section). - o Annex 9.6 acres of vacant county land for single-family homes consistent with the General Plan designation of MDR (Figure 1-G-6 in the Sites Inventory Section). - Maintain and annually update the inventory of residential land resources for internal purposes. - Monitor the availability of sites appropriate for lower-income housing in keeping with state "no net loss" provisions (Government Code Section 65863), if development projects are approved at densities lower than anticipated in the sites inventory, and, if necessary, rezone sufficient sites to accommodate the RHNA within 180 days, ensuring that there is sufficient higher-density residential land available in areas throughout the city to deconcentrate poverty. - Monitor and report residential development through the HCD annual report process. - Actively participate in the development of the next RHNA Plan to ensure that the allocations are reflective of the regional and local land use goals and policies.
+- Complete the following annexations to meet a shortfall in the moderate and above-moderate income RHNA based on sites within the current city limits.
+If annexations are not completed within the three-year period, the City will identify alternative land to rezone in order to meet the required moderate-income and above moderate-income need. which will permit owner-occupied and rental multifamily uses by right pursuant to Government Code section 65583.2(i) for developments in which 20 percent or more of the units are affordable to lower income households, see Figures 1G-5 and 1G-6 in the Sites Inventory section.
+Each area has the capacity to accommodate at least 16 units and will be available for development in the planning period where water, sewer, and dry utilities can be provided. - o Annex at least 60-40 acres of vacant county land, of which 345 acres will have a General Plan designation of MDR, allowing 12 units to the acre, and 5 acres will have a General Plan designation of HDR, allowing 24 units to the acre.
+(See Figure 1-G-5 in the Sites Inventory Section). - Annex 9.6 acres of vacant county land for single-family homes consistent with the General Plan designation of MDR (Figure 1-G-6 in the Sites Inventory Section). - Maintain and annually update the inventory of residential land resources for internal purposes. - Monitor the availability of sites appropriate for lower-income housing in keeping with state "no net loss" provisions (Government Code Section 65863), if development projects are approved at densities lower than anticipated in the sites inventory, and, if necessary, rezone sufficient sites to accommodate the RHNA within 180 days, ensuring that there is sufficient higher-density residential land available in areas throughout the city to deconcentrate poverty.

-Financing: General Fund Time Frame: Annually monitor as projects are processed, complete annexations within 3 years and
+- Monitor and report residential development through the HCD annual report process. - Actively participate in the development of the next RHNA Plan to ensure that the allocations are reflective of the regional and local land use goals and policies.

-120 days of Housing Element due date.
+Financing: General Fund Time Frame: Annually monitor as projects are processed, complete annexations within 3 years and 120 days of Housing Element due date.
+If annexation is not completed within this period, identify alternative rezone sites to meet unaccommodated need and complete rezone within one year.
 Implementation Responsibility: Community Development Department Relevant Policies: Policy 1.1, Policy 1.2, Policy 1.3, Policy 1.4, Policy 1.5, Policy 1.6, Policy 1.7, Policy 1.8, Policy 1.9